Skip to main content

 7. Closing Timeline

-Typical Tampa VA contract-to-close runs 30 to 45 days.
-The longest delays: VA appraisal scheduling (after Helene/Milton, appraiser backlogs ran 2-3 weeks for a few months), MPR repair scheduling (roof replacement in rainy season is the classic killer), condo project approval (2-6 weeks if not already approved), and title curative on older Tampa Bay neighborhoods.
+The longest delays, when they hit, are: VA appraisal scheduling (after Helene/Milton, appraiser backlogs ran 2-3 weeks for a few months), MPR repair scheduling (roof replacement in rainy season is the classic killer), and title curative on older Greater Tampa Bay neighborhoods.

 PCS timeline alignment

 If you're getting PCS orders to MacDill: work backward from your report-no-later-than date.
-Contract accepted at least 60 days before your reporting date.
-Inspection and appraisal contingency in the first 14-21 days.
+Contract accepted at least 45–60 days before your reporting date for a single-family home, longer if you're looking at condos.
+Inspection and appraisal contingency in the first 14–21 days.
 Final walkthrough the day of close or day prior.
 Start lender pre-approval the day you get orders — don't wait until you arrive.

 8. VA Condo Approval

 Condos require the project to be VA-approved, not just the unit.
-Search the official VA Condo Report by Florida + city + project name.
+Search the official VA Condo Report by Florida + city + project name to see if your community is already on the approved list.

-- Buy a different unit.
-Often faster, especially if you're on a deadline.
+• Buy a different unit in an already-approved building.
+Often the cleanest move if you're on a deadline.

-- Switch to FHA or conventional.
-The condo may already be FHA-approved.
+• Switch to FHA or conventional.
+The condo may already be FHA-approved (similar process, separate list), or conventional financing may simply be available.

 If you're looking at a beach condo specifically because you want short-term rental income later, the VA path may not be the right tool — VA loans require primary residence occupancy.